Small Business

 Everything you need to know about common terms used to discuss SBA Loans.

-Current Assets
+Current Liabilities

-A balance sheet item which equals...
+A balance sheet item, which...

 B/E (Business EIDL) Loan